 I can’t believe I’m already getting out St. Patrick’s Day Activities!
-Here are a few of the games that I put in my literacy and math centers for this time of year.
+Here are a few of the games that I put in my literacy and math centers..
 These are all included in my St. Patrick’s Day bundle.

 I used these worksheets below when working with some of my students who need a little extra math RTI support.
 One student is still working on numbers 1-10, while the other one was ready to go to 20.
 They both were working on filling in missing numbers and searching for the biggest number.

 For literacy, we have been discussing tricky sounds and working on digraphs.
-I created this simple sorting game, which includes pictures and words so I can differentiate the game depending on the group.
-I also used pictures/words that have the digraph not only at the beginning of the word, but also at the end for added difficulty.
+I created this simple sorting game, which includes pictures and words.
+It’s nice to be able to differentiate the game depending on the group.
+For added difficulty, I also used pictures/words that have the digraph not only at the beginning of the word, but also at the end.

+Another one of their favorite St. Patrick’s Day activities is this sight word game.
 As you know from my blog, I create a lot of games with game boards for my competitive kiddos.
 This game has them reading sight words from the pre-primer and primer Dolch lists.
-I like using the same type of games in my centers, so I can just throw in the new game/cards, and my students already know how that game works.
+I like using the same type of games in my centers.
+I can just throw in the new game/cards, and my students already know how that game works.

 If you need something for a writing center, you can grab these FREE St. Patrick’s Day ABC order cards and recording sheet in my FREE Resource Library.
 Enjoy!